Editor’s Note: This post has been updated with new links and fresh content. 🙂

 - Align business & marketing goals

-- Choosing the right metrics (not vanity metrics)
+- Choose the right metrics (not vanity metrics)

-- Differences between lead gen, eComm, & SaaS
+- Differentiate between lead gen, eComm, & SaaS

 - Check your messaging matches traffic temperature